Web3Auth/web3auth-web/packages/base/README.md

 await web3auth.initModal();
 ```

-Checkout the examples for your preferred blockchain and platform in our [examples repository](https://github.com/Web3Auth/examples/)
+Check out the examples for your preferred blockchain and platform on our [examples page](https://web3auth.io/docs/examples).

 ## 🌐 Demo

-Checkout the [Web3Auth Demo](https://demo-app.web3auth.io/) to see how Web3Auth can be used in your application.
+Checkout the [Web3Auth Demo](https://demo.web3auth.io) to see how Web3Auth can be used in your application.

 ## 💬 Troubleshooting and Support